 Simple English definitions for legal terms

-Read a random definition: resolving clause
+Read a random definition: power of acceptance

 The act-of-state doctrine is a principle in international law that says no country can judge the legality of another country's actions within its own borders.
 This means that courts in one country cannot make decisions about what another country's government does within its own territory.
 The act-of-state doctrine was first established by the U.S. Supreme Court in 1897 and is based on the idea that each country has the right to govern itself without interference from other countries.